ivankozlovcodes/libft/README.md

 7. **list:** Functions for manipulations with linked lists.
 8. **matrix:** Functions for manipulation with generic matrix.
 See [notes](#notes)
 9. **numbers:** Functions related to integer number types(shor, int etc.).
-10. **strings:** Part of <string.h> functions and addition function I deemed useful to work with string.
+10. **strings:** Part of <string.h> functions and addition functions which I deemed useful to work with string.

 ## Example usage